Housing list - getting on the Bristol Housing Register

 To tell us about a change in your circumstances:

-- log in to your application using your reference number and memorable date
+- log in using your reference number and memorable date

-HomeChoice Bristol will contact you to let you know of any changes to your assesment, once they've reviewed your application.
+We'll let you know of any changes to your assesment, once we've reviewed your application.

-If this is the case, you'll lose the home and we'll take legal action against you that could lead to a fine or imprisonment.
+You must not give us false information or withhold information to get a property.
+If you do, you'll lose the property and we'll take legal action against you that could lead to a fine or imprisonment.